 Key Quality of Life Stats:

-- Forbes ranks Nashville as the 14th best place for job growth, 15th best place for business and careers, along with high scores for education and cost of doing business.
+- Forbes ranked Nashville as the 14th best place for job growth, 15th best place for business and careers, along with high scores for education and cost of doing business.

-- Nashville is ranked by WalletHub as the 52nd best city for jobs in 2020.
+- Nashville was ranked by WalletHub as the 71st best city for jobs this year.

-- Niche.com ranks Nashville #60 as the best city for young professionals in America, with high scores for diversity, nightlife, housing, and family living.
+- Niche.com gives Nashville high scores for nightlife, housing, and outdoor activities.

-- U.S. News also ranks Nashville as the 15th best place to live in the U.S. and the 8th best place to retire, giving the Music City high ratings for desirability, value, job market, net migration, and quality of life.
+- U.S. News also ranks Nashville as one of the best places to live in the U.S. and a great place to retire, giving the Music City high ratings for desirability, value, job market, net migration, and quality of life.

 - Climate in Nashville is generally mild with hot humid summers and cool winters.